 “The most important part of a Running Club is its wonderful selection of people.
 If I can give back something of what you all give to me, then my job is done.”

-‘Run plus one’ – when social distancing rules allow, our Wellbeing Advocates are happy to meet up with any member who fancies a suitably paced/length run.
-The run can simply be a for a new route, a new face, a new chat… The run is whatever you want it to be!
+‘Run plus one’ – our wellbeing advocates are happy to meet up with any member who fancies a suitably paced/length run.
+The run can simply be for a new route, a new face, a new chat – whatever you want it to be!

-To contact any of the people listed below just click on their name or get in touch with the Club Secretary (this is particularly aimed at lone ladies wanting to buddy up with a female volunteer).
+To contact any of the people listed below just click on their name or get in touch with the Club Secretary (this is particularly aimed at women wanting to buddy up with a female volunteer).

 “Just getting out and having a run can be a tonic.
 We’re all about supporting you to do that.”